rwrcooper/Climate-Model-Comparisons/README.md

 # multi-model-analyses

 Self contained example of climate model downloader, pre-processor and multi- model analyses.
+The goal here was to develop code to analyse climate hazards in different climate models to identify models that predict the most extreme occurance of particular hazard as well as investigate the spread of predictions between different models.

+This code is based off code I developed while working for Climate Risk Pty Ltd.

 Files are bash executable, with options.

 All files include brief instructions for use.

-These files are used to analyse how the climate risk hazards of:
+These files are used to analyse how the climate hazards of:

 - extreme heat
 - extreme wind